aws-samples/serverless-game-for-observability/README.md

 ## Go through the demo

 1. When you do not manipulate any environment variables.
 The game can be played without error.
-No trace is enabled, log level set to error and no custom metrics found.
+No trace is enabled, log level set to info and no custom metrics found.
 This mode can be used for game play in a demo expo booth.

 2. The story can be started with game with error existing (`export INJECT_SHOOTING_ERROR=true` and `export THROW_LOGIC_ERROR=true`).
 Game is blocked after some shots but you do not have any idea how to troubleshoot.